 Once you are happy with all the changes you’ve made, click here to preview your template, and then lastly, Save changes from the bottom of the page.

 For example, your email will look with the settings applied above.

 Now let’s see how you can customize an email template from the list above.
 Let’s take ‘New Order’ for example.

 To customize your email templates, click the Manage button next to the transactional email you want to modify.
 You can then change the Subject, Email heading, Additional content, and Email type.

 Hovering over the ‘?’ icon next to the fields displays the placeholder strings for the area.
 This allows you to customize how the field appears in your transactional emails, like the example below.
-You can see that you can customize the site title, site address, site URL, order date, and order number.
+You can see that you can customize the site title, address, URL, order date, and order number.

 This is what your customizer will look like when you choose a generic email template:

 You’ll be able to set the recipients, subject of the email, email heading, any additional content, and email type (HTML, plain text, multipart).
 Don’t forget to hit Save changes before you exit the page.

 Next on the list, we have WooCommerce Plugins.

 How to Customize Your Email Template With WooCommerce Plugins